Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 5. The Power of Eclipses — Verified Historical Predictions

-Raman emphasizes that eclipses play a crucial role in mundane astrology and cites several historically verified predictions to demonstrate their predictive power:
+Raman emphasizes that eclipses play a crucial role in mundane astrology and cites several historically verified predictions to demonstrate their predictive power.
+These are not vague generalities but specific, dated, published predictions that can be verified against historical records.

 "Thus eclipses have great significance in Mundane Astrology."